 Under normal circumstances, the placenta will not be low-lying during birth if the distance between the placenta and the cervix is more than 2 centimetres in the 18–20th week of the pregnancy.
 If the distance between the two is less than 2 centimetres during the 18-20th week, it may remain low at the time of birth.
 Your doctor might ask to get the position of placenta re-checked in the third trimester to determine its position before the delivery.

 What Happens If the Placenta Is Too Close to the Cervix?

 If the placenta is too close to the cervix, the mother-to-be will be diagnosed with placenta praevia.
 The risks of this condition include premature labour.
-If the placenta detaches prematurely, it can cause internal bleeding.
+If the placenta detaches prematurely, it can cause bleeding.
 Placenta praevia can also make a vaginal delivery difficult.
-Most low-lying placentae correct themselves before the labour and do not cause any hindrance during birth.

-The position of placenta plays a very important role in ensuring the smooth and safe delivery of the baby.
+The placenta position in pregnancy plays an important role in ensuring the smooth and safe delivery of the baby.
 A low-lying placenta or placenta praevia is the only situation where it can cause trouble at the time of labour.
 Since the reason for a low-lying placenta is not known, it is difficult to prevent it from happening.
 However, with the help of sonography and ultrasound, the doctors can be aware of the placenta position in advance and suggest necessary precautionary steps for safe delivery.

 1. Placenta praevia – low-lying placenta; nct.org.uk; https://www.nct.org.uk/pregnancy/worries-and-discomforts/common-discomforts/placenta-praevia-low-lying-placenta

 3. Low-lying placenta (placenta praevia); tommys.org; https://www.tommys.org/pregnancy-information/pregnancy-complications/low-lying-placenta-placenta-praevia